Trap–neuter–return: Iceland

+As of February 2020, TNR is legal in Iceland.

 Israel

 Like Turkey, Israel struggles with a continually increasing population of stray cats.
 Cats exist in every location with people, from the southernmost city of Eilat to communities in the Golan Heights.
 Moreover, it is illegal in Israel to remove cats from the streets as a result of pressure from Let the Animals Live.
 Due to large amounts of food left by people feeding them, colonies of cats are continuing to increase, with estimates putting the population within the city of Jerusalem at 2,000 cats per square kilometer.
 Efforts to trap, neuter, return the cats within Israel are not working, as the population is too large to feasibly catch enough cats to make a difference.
 Moreover, there is no national agreement on what to do regarding the cat population.
 As a result their population is increasing with no future plan of action.
-In January 2019, from a push by people who feed the cats, Jerusalem plans to instill "feeding stations" throughout the city.
-The goal is to facilitate specific areas for feeding to help the populations of stray cats and to improve their welfare.
-This plan has been criticized by ecologists and conservationists, stating that it does nothing to help the welfare of the cats, with Amir Balaban of the Society for the Protection of Nature stating that "If someone cares about animals, they should take them home."
+In January 2019, from a push by people who feed the cats, Jerusalem planned to instill "feeding stations" throughout the city.
+The goal was to facilitate specific areas for feeding to help the populations of stray cats and to improve their welfare.
+This plan was criticized by ecologists and conservationists, stating that it does nothing to help the welfare of the cats, with Amir Balaban of the Society for the Protection of Nature stating that "If someone cares about animals, they should take them home."